-The Atlas Junior Code of Conduct is issued to and signed by all members of staff prior to taking a position on an Atlas Language School summer programme and is as follows:
+The Atlas Junior Code of Conduct is issued to and signed by all members of staff prior to taking a position on an Atlas Language School summer programme, and reinforced at staff induction.
+It is as follows:

 3.1.
 Good practice